rocky/python-control-flow/README.rst

      This should always be shown as a straight line centered from one block on top to the next block below it.
 It is the block that follows in the bytecode sequentially.
 If there is an arrowhead, there is a fallthrough path from the upper block to the lower block.
-If no arrowhead, then either the last instruction of the upper basic-block is an unconditional jump or this instruction a return instruction or an explicit exception-raising instruction.
+If there is no arrowhead, then either the last instruction of the upper basic-block is an unconditional jump or this instruction a return instruction or an explicit exception-raising instruction.